R3Dx-creative/clip-ranking/README.md

 ## Rules for Sorting

-Users can set their rules for sorting of files according weight. (info to sort file is called "Shipment")
+Users can set their rules for sorting of items according weight. (info to sort item is called "Shipment")

 ```rust
 let weights: HashMap<&str, i32> = [("0.txt", 4), ("1.txt", 6), ("2.txt", 3), ("3.txt", 5)].iter().cloned().collect();